JPCodeCraft/AlbionDataAvalonia/README.md

 🤌 Doesn't require admin permission to run (installing NpCap still requires, thought)

+📡 Able to capture market data from loadouts quick buy screen

 ⚠️ Please note that this project is currently in testing phase and not ready for production use.

 # Getting Started